On this page

-ICCS 2025 is pleased to present the following plenary sessions:
+ICCS 2025 was pleased to present the following plenary sessions:

 1. Special Presentation: Perspectives on Social Cohesion

 How should we define social cohesion in today’s world?
 Are there universal principles of social cohesion?
-This segment examines the ever-evolving concept of social cohesion as it may apply to our diverse, multicultural societies of today.
+This segment examined the ever-evolving concept of social cohesion as it applied to our diverse, multicultural societies of that time.

 Speakers: